- Home

 How to manage fatigue

 - Plan ahead for when you feel too tired to cook.
-Prepare food in advance and store in the freezer.
+Buy frozen meals from the supermarket or prepare food in advance and store it in the freezer.

 - Cook in the morning when you are less likely to be tired.

-- Shop online for groceries instead of going to the shops.
+- Buy groceries online instead of going to the shops.

-- Ask for and accept offers of help with shopping and cooking from family and friends.
+- Ask for and accept offers of help with shopping and cooking from others.

-- Consider using apps such as CanDo and LOVLIST to coordinate offers of help.
+- Use apps such as CanDo to coordinate offers of help.

 - Do regular exercise to help improve fatigue and appetite.